-predicted for a point-like source.
-The $\theta_1$ and $\theta_2$ values are calculated from the Monte Carlo simulations searching for the most significant difference between a purely point source and a source with an extended emission for a given size and profile.
-For each considered flux, radius and profile of the extended emission we calculated the value of f and the corresponding significance of the extension with MC simulations.
-To minimize the systematic errors in modeling a point source we selected a data sample taken from the Crab Nebula (normalized to the Mrk 421 or Mrk 501 flux).
-The extension of the Crab Nebula in the VHE $\gamma$ -rays, as shown in Aharonian et al. (2000), is <0.025°, which makes it a point-like source for MAGIC.
-The mean spectral slopes of both Mrk 501 and Mrk 421 in the data sample are also rather similar to that of the Crab Nebula.
+To minimize the systematic errors in modeling a point source we have selected a data sample taken from the Crab Nebula (normalized to the Mrk 421 or Mrk 501 flux).
+The extension of the Crab Nebula in the VHE gamma-rays, as shown in Aharonian et al. (2000) is below 0.025°, which makes it essentially a point-like source for MAGIC.
+Also the mean spectral slopes of both Mrk 501 and Mrk 421 in the considered data sample are rather similar to that of the Crab Nebula.